 A number of MUDs are currently under construction in the City.
 This presents significant challenges in providing waste services to the residents of these buildings.
-Many of the issues result from poor design of access for collection vehicles and a lack of storage space provided for separate waste and recycling bins or hard rubbish.
+Many of the issues are the result of poorly designed access for collection vehicles and a lack of storage space provided for separate waste and recycling bins or hard rubbish.
 There is also often a lack of kerb side space for bin presentation, impacting on amenity and resulting in limited residential recycling opportunities.
 The City has a number of older MUDs that do not have recycling infrastructure, which reduces the potential for waste and resource recovery.
 The City needs to establish a consistent approach to the design and servicing of MUDs.